WHO ARE WE

 If you are still not satisfied, you may refer the matter to the Financial Ombudsman Service (except in the case of commercial customers with a group annual turnover of £1m or more, or trustees with a net asset value of £1m or more).

 We are covered by the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation from the scheme if we cannot meet our financial obligations.
 This depends on the type of insurance, size of business (if a commercial customer) and the circumstances of the claim.
 Further information about the compensation scheme is available from the FSCS.
 Their address is 7th floor Lloyds Chambers, Portsoken Street, London E1 8BN.
 Telephone 020 7892 7300

-Payment for insurances is due immediately on presentation of an invoice, unless otherwise agreed in writing by a director of GJIS Ltd. We will accept payment of premiums by cheque, or you may be able to spread your payments through an insurer's instalment service or by using a credit scheme that we will introduce you to through a finance provider.
+Payment for insurances is due immediately on presentation of an invoice, unless otherwise agreed in writing by a director of GJIS Ltd. We will accept payment of premiums by cheque, or you may be able to spread your payments through an insurer's installment service or by using a credit scheme that we operate or that we may introduce you to through a finance provider.

 We will give you information about your payment options when we provide an insurance quotation.
-For any mid-term alteration to an existing policy immediate payment is required upon receipt of our invoice.
+For any mid-term alteration to an existing policy immediate payment is required upon receipt of our invoice unless otherwise agreed.

-If payment is not received in accordance with our stated terms we will take whatever steps we see fit in order to mitigate our position, which may include cancellation of your policy/policies.
-This would mean a part or all of any insurance claim would not be paid.
+If payment is not received in accordance with our stated terms we will take whatever steps we see fit in order to mitigate our position, which may include additional late payment surcharges and/or cancellation of your policy/policies.
+This could mean a part or all of any insurance claim would not be paid.